-Definition for vis (2 of 3)
+Other definitions for vis (2 of 3)

-Definition for vis (3 of 3)
+Other definitions for vis (3 of 3)

 But, to my eyes, that letter says everything about where Clinton stands vis a vis the rest of the Democratic Party.There’s Absolutely No Chance Elizabeth Warren Beats Hillary Clinton|Jamelle Bouie|November 11, 2013|DAILY BEAST

 Not only on the diplomatic level— i.e., vis-a-vis Europe or Israel, but also within Palestinian society.Losing Jerusalem Sewage Plant Could Prove Longer Term Win for Palestinians|Hillel Cohen|September 13, 2013|DAILY BEAST